jameseisenhauer/galen-sample-tests/README.md

 Galen Sample Tests
 =====================================

-This project is used in order to demonstrate the features of [Galen Framework](http://galenframework.com) and the power of Javascript-based tests
+Install galen ```brew install galen```

-The web application that it is testing is [http://testapp.galenframework.com/](http://testapp.galenframework.com/)
+For a test page and server clone this https://github.com/jameseisenhauer/website_test_server

-If you have Galen Framework installed you can just checkout this project and run it with the following command:
+run it with the following command:

 ```
 galen test tests/ --htmlreport reports